Designing SmartReach's Sales Dialer for High-Volume Calling

 DESIGN

-We intentionally avoided aggressive automation during calls because testing showed agents distrusted workflows that removed too much manual control from live customer interactions.
+I intentionally avoided aggressive automation during live calls.
+Testing revealed that agents fundamentally distrusted workflows that stripped away manual control during critical customer interactions.

 RESULT